ubrant/documents-format/README.md

 &nbsp;
-### White-space
+### White-spaces
-For the purpose of this documentation, any combination of spaces (ASCII **32**) and tabs (ASCII **9**) are defined as white-space.
+For the purpose of this documentation, any combination of spaces (ASCII **32**) and tabs (ASCII **9**) are defined as white-spaces.

 &nbsp;
 ### Blank lines
-Blank lines are hereby defined as lines without text, or having only white-spaces.
-Blank lines will be ignored in process of documentation generation, they are only to serve the purpose of legibility.
+Blank lines are hereby defined as lines without any text, or having only white-spaces.
+Blank lines will be ignored in process of output generation, they only serve the purpose of legibility.

 &nbsp;